Relintai/pandemonium_engine_docs/usage/io/data_paths.md

 Accessing files in the project folder (`res://`)
 --------------------------------------------------

-Godot considers that a project exists in any folder that contains a `project.godot` text file, even if the file is empty.
+Pandemonium considers that a project exists in any folder that contains a `project.pandemonium` text file, even if the file is empty.
 The folder that contains this file is your project's root folder.

 You can access any file relative to it by writing paths starting with